N3v1/SwiftData-ToDo-App/README.md

 ## Installation
 To install the app on your device, please follow these steps:
-- Make sure you have Xcode 15 beta 4 installed on your Mac.
+First make sure you have Xcode 15 beta 4 installed on your Mac.
-- Clone this repository to your computer:
+Then clone this repository to your computer:

 ```bash
 git clone https://github.com/N3v1/Apple-Calculator-Rebuild.git